 From Sheena Wellington :

-Wighton Heritage Centre, Central Library – Saturday 28th April – 11am (doors open 10.30am)
+Wighton Heritage Centre, Central Library – this Saturday – 16th March – 11am (doors open at 10.30am)

 Fraya Thomsen is heralded as a “leading female Scottish harpist and composer with the cosmic touch… free and wild…” – City Life Dundee